Become a Frogwatcher

 Data collected in Rhode Island will be added to a national FrogWatch USA database.
 Since 2008 we have trained over 700 volunteers to monitor frog and toad populations in all 5 counties in RI.

-Citizen scientist or community scientist are community volunteers from the public who support scientific work.
+Community scientist are community volunteers from the general public who support scientific work.
 It is often done in collaboration with or under the direction of professional scientists and scientific institutions.
 Data collected by community scientists help professional scientists answer research questions about wild plant and animal populations, as well as features of the environment such as water clarity or temperature.

 Families can register as a single unit which includes 2 adults and any children in that household.
 Although we do not have a minimum age, as an after-dark activity the FrogWatch program is aimed towards adults and older children.